Angelchild00/Angelchild00/README.md

 ---

 ### Summon my otherself
-😼 For a touch of chaos and creativity, follow my digital familiar over at <a href="https://github.com/GlitchKitten07" target="_blank">main GitHub profile</a>.
+😼 For a touch of chaos and creativity, follow my digital familiar over at <a href="https://github.com/GlitchKitten07" target="_blank"> my Creative GitHub profile</a>.

 <div align="center">
   <sub>💬 “Learning is just debugging your own understanding.”</sub>